Camp Moremi: Our full report

 - Drinks included

 - Soft drinks, local-brand spirits, house wines and beer are included at Camp Moremi.
-Premium brands are excluded but are available at extra charge.
+Additional premium brands are available at extra charge.

 Each room is provided with glasses and a flask of drinking water, which is replenished daily.
 We don’t recommend that travellers drink from the tap.